rolling-sagas/rs-doc/guide/how-to-play/create-character/occupations-skills.md

-## 4. Occupations and Skills
+## 1. Occupations and Skills

-At this point you should form an idea of what your investigator does for a living.
+ Occupation is what your your character lives for.
 Remember, the term “investigator” does not restrict you to just being a cop or a private eye.
 This choice of occupation will influence the selection of skills available to your investigator.

  To begin with, choose an occupation.
-Anything you think would be interesting to play is valid, but you should agree this with your Keeper.
-Some favorite occupations in Call of Cthulhu are Professor, Journalist, Occultist, and Archeologist—the choice of occupation is only limited by your imagination.
+Anything you think would be interesting to play is valid~~but you should agree this with your Keeper~~.
+Some favorite occupations in *Call of Cthulhu* are Professor, Journalist, Occultist, and Archeologist—the choice of occupation is only limited by your imagination.

-Either pick an occupation from the list following and use the specified list of skills provided, or tailor one to your requirements.
-To do this, decide upon an occupation and then look at the list of skills on the investigator sheet.
+~~Either pick an occupation from the list following and use the specified list of skills provided, or tailor one to your requirements.
+To do this, decide upon an occupation and then look at the list of skills on the investigator sheet.~~
 Then, choose eight skills that are appropriate for your investigator’s chosen occupation, e.g. what skills would a person doing this occupation require?
-These are your investigator’s “occupation skills.”
-Use some scratch paper to note down your investigator’s occupation skills.
+These are your investigator’s “occupation skills.” ~~Use some scratch paper to note down your investigator’s occupation skills.~~

-> Note: a brief description of the differing skills can be found here.
+> ~~Note: a brief description of the differing skills can be found here.~~

 You now assign points to the skills on the investigator sheet.
 No player can add points to the Cthulhu Mythos skill during character creation, as it is assumed that all beginning characters are ignorant of the threat of the Mythos.
 Allocate the following values among the eight occupation skills and also the Credit Rating skill: one at 70%, two at 60%, three at 50% and three at 40% (set the skills directly to these values and ignore the skill base values written next to each skill on the investigator sheet).